-- Students will be able to demonstrate knowledge of common elements required for certification by the Nevada State Board of Nursing.
-This will be measured by student achievement of a passing grade on instructor developed and administered final examinations. - 2.
+1. Students will be able to demonstrate knowledge of common elements required for certification by the Nevada State Board of Nursing.
+This will be measured by student

+- achievement of a passing grade on instructor developed and administered final examinations. - 2.
 Students will be able to demonstrate compliance with standards of practice for nursing assistants. - Students will be able to demonstrate competence with all skills required for certification.
 This will be measured by an administered skills competency test given at the end of the program that contains elements of all required steps for all required skills.

-Nevada State Board of Nursing CNA Examination and Licensure
+Nevada State Board of Nursing Licensure

-Once students have successfully completed the Nurse Assistant Training Program, they must complete the following requirements for licensure:
+Once students have successfully completed the Nurse Assistant Training Program and have successfully passed the state licensing exams, they must complete the following requirements for licensure: